 - Meat, liquor and tobacco of any kind are prohibited.

 - Ashram premises are periodically fumigated.
 Mosquitoes are not a problem at Ashram, however students are advised to bring mosquito repellent.

 Any undergraduate or postgraduate pre-medical or medical student in India or abroad

 Recommended duration is one month to gain maximum benefit.
 However, we can customize it for duration of 1 to 8 weeks.

 Please write to firstname.lastname@example.org for details on program fees.

 Kindly enter your contact info by clicking here to express your interest.
-The registration will be complete when the fees are paid.

 My name is Viktor Laskov.
 I was born near Siberia in Russia, I grew up in several Eastern European countries like Ukraine, Hungary and Latvia.
 I am currently pursuing medicine at University Hospital Vinohrady at Prague in Czech Republic.

 I started planning my trip to India almost 6 months ago.
 My primary goal was to get a different type of experience in medical field.
 The secondary objective was to get a bit acquainted with Indian culture and people.
 I thought that the best way would be by going to some rural area of India.
 Fortunately, Drs.
 Rajesh and Shehnaz Kantharia at the hospital suggested that I should go visit them in Kailash Cancer Hospital at Muni Seva Ashram (MSA).